 - 3 tablespoons good quality aged balsamic

 - 2 teaspoons Dijon mustard or whole grain mustard

 - Heat 2 teaspoons fat in a 12 inch nonstick sauté pan over medium high heat until shimmering.

 - Flip and cook until cooked through, about two minutes.
-Remove to plate.
+Remove to plate and cover.

 - Lower heat to medium.
 Add 2 teaspoons fat to pan and swirl to coat pan.
 Add mushrooms in an even layer.
-Allow mushrooms to cook 3-5 minutes until starting to brown.
-Reduce heat if necessary.
-Flip and continue to saute until evenly cooked about 5 more minutes.
+Allow mushrooms to cook 3-5 minutes until starting to brown, reducing heat if necessary.
+Flip and continue to sauté until evenly cooked about 5 more minutes.